Michel Boerebach: Managerial career

 After retiring as a player, Boerebach coached the reserves team at De Graafschap and became assistant manager at Go Ahead Eagles.
 In February 2016 he was allowed by the Dutch FA to act as caretaker manager of their senior side for a month alongside Harry Decheiver, after Dennis Demmers was sacked.

 Personal life

 On 22 July 2003, Boerebach lost both his sons Lesley and Sven in a car accident near Dronten, his then wife Dora survived the crash.
 A youth football tournament was named in honour of Lesley and a children's farm in honour of Sven.
 Boerebach later wrote a book about their death, Nooit meer zaterdag (Never again Saturday).

+In 2007, his third son was born.